The following is from The Philosopher in Drobny’s classic The Invisible Hands (emphasis mine):

 It is important to note that a key element to this exercise is the fact that what other people believe will happen is just as important as the eventual outcome.
 A market is not a truth mechanism, but rather an interaction of human beings whereby their expectations, beliefs, hopes, and fears shape overall market prices.

 One way to think about my process is to view markets in terms of the range of reasonable opinions.
 The opinion that we are going to have declining and low inflation for the next decade is entirely reasonable.
 The opinion that we are going to have inflation because central banks have printed trillions of dollars is also reasonable.
-While most pundits and many market participants try to decide which potential outcome will be the right one, I am much more interested in finding out where the market is mispricing that inflation will go to the moon, then I will start talking about unemployment rates, wages going down, and how we are going to have disinflation.
+While most pundits and many market participants try to decide which potential outcome will be the right one, I am much more interested in finding out where the market is mispricing that skew of probabilities.
+If the market is pricing that inflation will go to the moon, then I will start talking about unemployment rates, wages going down, and how we are going to have disinflation.
 If you tell me the markets are pricing deflation forever, I will start talking about the quantity theory of money, explaining how this skews outcomes the other way.
 Most market participants I know do not think in these terms.
 The market is extremely poor at pricing macroeconomics.
-People always talk about being forward looking, but few actually are.
+People always talk about being forward-looking, but few actually are.
 People tell stories to rationalize historical price action more frequently than they use potential future hypotheses to work out where prices could be.

 Your average retail trader (and even most “professionals”) read in the paper, magazines, blogs, etc. that Europe is on the brink of collapse.
 Deutsche bank is teetering on insolvency… populism is rising… the UK is leaving… it’s all going to hell in a handbasket.

 They think to themselves, “Man, Europe is in trouble.
 I need to short some European banks and sell the euro.”

 But those playing the game at the second level and above read the same articles and come away with a completely different train of thought: